AdobeDocs/graphql-mesh-gateway/src/pages/gateway/mesh_walkthrough.md

       }
     ```

-  This mesh configuration files specifies the `sources` where you get data from and the `transforms` that manipulate that data.
+  This mesh configuration file specifies the `sources` where you get data from and the `transforms` that manipulate that data.

 1. Run the following command: